This page defines important technical terms and concepts used in Cloud Studio.

 An operation is the smallest unit within a workflow that is independently executed on an agent and recorded by Harmony (start and run time, success, failure, errors, debug log files, etc.).
 Operations are used to define what an integration should do and when it should be done.

-An operation consists of at least one operation step, and often contains multiple operation steps.
-Operation steps are the discrete components that make up an operation and are visually represented by blocks on the design canvas, created by adding activities, scripts, or transformations to the operation.
+An operation consists of at least one operation step, and often contains multiple operation steps consisting of activities, transformations, or scripts.
+Operation steps are the discrete components that make up an operation and are visually represented within an operation on the design canvas:

 Connectivity resources are accessed within the Connectivity tab of the design component palette.
 Within this tab, connectors are first configured to create connections.
-Activities associated with those connections can then be added to operations on the design canvas and configured as sources or targets.
+Activities associated with those connections can then be instantiated using the activity types and configured as sources or targets in a project.
 An endpoint refers to a specific connection and its activities.
-For additional information, see Connectors.

-- Connectors: A connector provides the interface for entering user-provided input such as credentials to create an authenticated connection.
-The Connectors filter shows the types of connectors that can be configured.
-In addition, you can create custom connectors using Connector Builder or the Connector SDK.
+- Connectors: A connector provides the interface for entering user-provided input such as credentials to create a connection.
+The Connectors filter shows the available connectors.
+You can also create custom connectors.

 Variables are used throughout a project to make integrations more flexible and dynamic.
 They allow for the dynamic configuration of endpoints, support passing of data between operations, and are used in transformation scripts to drive detailed integration logic.